MatthewLM/valid-hash-server/README.md

 Application, and can also be used for other applications that require centralised block validation.
 This avoids requiring full PoS validation.

+If this software benefited you, you may leave a tip to any of these addresses if you wish to do so.

+Bitcoin: 13khojyD71afhcFjVyUV8jc9Qkc6BhM3de
+Peercoin: PBmzvVP3aYW42f8i9gNhHRhkdjKHAi86Yr
+NuBits: BEVbmgfwaYz4q2okbsEfxEE36irP5N6bFk

 Installation on a Server
 ------------------------